EsportsGold/ESG-token/Audit.md

 #### Summary

-There are some Major issues as identified below, which would allow the contract to enter an unexpected state and potentially lock Ether in the contract.
+There are some Critical and Major issues as identified below, which could allow the contract to enter an unexpected state and potentially lock Ether in the contract.
 If the intention is to not make sure of the minimum cap / refund functionality, my suggestion would be to remove this from the code to reduce complexity and address these issues.

 #### Issues